asset-pipe/asset-pipe-sink-fs/README.md

 ### set(fileName: string, fileContent: string): Promise<void>

-Async method for writing file to storage
+Async method for writing a file to storage

 ### has(fileName: string): Promise<Boolean>

-Async method for checking if file exist in storage
+Async method for checking if a file exists in storage

 ### writer(type)